 No, what surprised me is my teenage daughter.
 She is picky, and rarely likes meat.
 She is also critical of everything, convinced I am an idiot, and I swear there must be a portal to Narnia in her bedroom and she only comes out to eat. …but I’ll save that for another post.

-My point is that the person I least expected to love this quiche …LOVED this quiche.
+My point is that the person I least expected to love this Sausage and Caramelized Onion Quiche quiche …LOVED this quiche.
 AND even said so!!
 GASP!
 She’s been eating it for days.
 Happily.
 Amen.

 All sarcasm aside (and I am totally exaggerating, she is great – except the Narnia part is totally true), if you can’t feel my love for this recipe by now, you haven’t been listening.
 The bonus, is that this is really easy to make.
 First, all the ingredients are easy to get at Walmart.
 Nothing exotic here.
 Then, caramelizing onions takes a bit of time, but IT IS WORTH that bit of time.
 Besides, there’s little effort – you don’t have to babysit them.
 Just check on them and give them a stir once in a while.
 The payoff is worth it.
 Seriously.
 Then other than making the onions happen, we brown up the sausage, then just layer all in a crust and bake.
 And we have a freaking fantastic quiche for any spring buffet, Easter brunch, baby shower, WHATEVER.
 So so so good.

 So that’s it folks!
-My best quiche yet.
+Sausage and Caramelized Onion Quiche, my best quiche yet.
 With Odom’s sausage, plenty of cheese and herbs, and amazing caramelized onions to take this breakfast to a delicious experience that will make any breakfast or brunch your best.

 - 1 prepared dough for 1 pie crust dough